projectriff-demo/demo/README.md

 ### Install NGINX Ingress Controller for a local cluster

-On local clusters that don't provide support for `LoadBalancer` services we need to enable NGINX Ingress Controller so we can access the service URLs without specifying the node port for the Istio ingress gateway.
+On local clusters that don't provide support for `LoadBalancer` services we need to enable NGINX Ingress Controller so we can access the service URLs without specifying the node port for the Contour ingress gateway.

 #### NGINX Ingress on Docker Desktop